-Dr. Eric Patterson is a professor at and the former dean of the Robertson School of Government at Regent University.
+Dr. Eric Patterson is a Scholar-at-Large and the former dean of the Robertson School of Government at Regent University.
 His research and teaching focus on religion and politics, ethics and international affairs, and just-war theory in the context of contemporary conflict.
 Prior to his arrival at Regent, Patterson served as associate director of the Berkley Center for Religion, Peace & World Affairs and visiting assistant professor in the Department of Government at Georgetown University.
 As part of the Berkley Center's Government Outreach program he has spoken and led seminars at the U.S. Military Academy (West Point), the U.S. Naval Academy (Annapolis), the Armed Forces Chaplains Center, National Defense University, the Pentagon, the Naval Postgraduate School, the Foreign Service Institute, and other government venues.

 Patterson has considerable U.S. government experience.
 He served as a White House Fellow and special assistant to the director of the U.S. Office of Personnel Management and has spent two stints in the State Department's Bureau of Political and Military Affairs.
 He continues to serve as an officer and commander in the Air National Guard.